Dewalt-arch/pimpmyi3/README.md

     -  The final results of pimpmy-i3.sh were recently featured on the BlindPentesters Twitch Stream (Sar2HTML Vulnhub box). https://www.twitch.tv/blindpentester BPT is also the creator of 'the_essentials.sh' script which will be called at the end of pimpmy-i3.sh via pimpmykali.sh --bpt command line option.
 A huge shoutout to BlindPenTester!
   - Menu option 3 is hearby dedicated to BlindPenTester for all time

   It is suggested this be used only on a fresh imported kali vm although should work on already existing installs, warning your mileage may vary on pre-installed systems.

+  - Menu Options 1 and 4 are specifically for ROOT user
+  - Menu Options 2 and 5 are specifically for a NON-ROOT user
+  - Menu Option 3... well your mileage may vary

 # Installation script
   - #!/bin/bash